 - Enter password.

 Once connected it will be nothing but a black background and white text.
-Something like your command prompt, or DOS in Windows.
+Something like your Linux command line, or DOS in Windows.
 There is no use for your mouse, everything is done by commands on the keyboard.

 SSH Basic Commands